Harris tweed: Production processes

-Harris Tweed today
+Harris tweed today

-In 2012 the weavers and mills of the Harris Tweed industry produced one million metres of Harris Tweed, compared to 450,000 metres in 2009, which was the highest production figures in 17 years.
-The last three years have seen Harris Tweed remain "on-trend" and a regular feature in both High Street stores and on catwalks in couture collections and the increase in popularity has led to the training of a new generation of weavers to meet production demands.
+In 2012 the weavers and mills of the Harris tweed industry produced one million metres of Harris tweed, compared to 450,000 metres in 2009, which was the highest production figures in 17 years.
+The last three years have seen Harris tweed remain "on-trend" and a regular feature in both High Street stores and on catwalks in couture collections and the increase in popularity has led to the training of a new generation of weavers to meet production demands.

 Menswear brands such as Tommy Bahama, Topman, Barutti, Brooks Brothers, Nordstrom, Thomas Pink, J. Crew, Nigel Cabourn, Hugo Boss, Paul Smith, Primark and Prince of Scots use the fabric for jackets, outerwear and suiting.

-Footwear brands have also used Harris Tweed, most notably Nike, Dr Martens, Aigle, Red Wing Shoes, and Clarks.
-The luxury interiors market is also expanding following the use of over 90,000 metres of Harris Tweed in Glasgow's 5-star Blythswood Square Hotel in 2008.
+Footwear brands have also used Harris tweed, most notably Nike, Dr Martens, Aigle, Red Wing Shoes, and Clarks.
+The luxury interiors market is also expanding following the use of over 90,000 metres of Harris tweed in Glasgow's 5-star Blythswood Square Hotel in 2008.

-New markets are emerging within the BRIC nations and more traditional markets are reviving in the USA and Europe as well as East Asian countries including South Korea.
+New markets are emerging within the BRICS nations and more traditional markets are reviving in the USA and Europe, as well as East Asian countries, including South Korea.
 Sales forecasts are optimistic for the cloth.